0x7aF777/PafZoo/README.md

 #### questions
 * If package Mockito is allowed to use, some unit tests of `Command` implementation could be added
 * Could two animals have the same name?
 I assume `Yes`, two animals with with exactly the same properties shouldn't be equal.
 In the program, there a `UUID` property to identify `Animal`.
+* Which properties of animal are required, which properties are optional?
+In my program, `name` and `favoriteFood` are obligatory， other properties are optional.